smu-libraries/spaces/README.md

 Except where otherwise noted, this project is licensed under the CC-BY-4.0 license.
 See [LICENSE.txt](LICENSE.txt) for more information.

-This project uses sample code from the [Accelerated Mobile Pages Project](https://www.ampproject.org) (in particular, the [AMP by Example](https://ampbyexample.com) and [amphtml-validator](https://www.npmjs.com/package/amphtml-validator) sub-projects), which is released under the Apache-2.0 license.
+This project adapts sample code from the [Accelerated Mobile Pages Project](https://www.ampproject.org) (in particular, the sub-projects [AMP by Example](https://ampbyexample.com) and [amphtml-validator](https://www.npmjs.com/package/amphtml-validator)), which is released under the Apache-2.0 license.
 See linked [LICENSE](https://github.com/ampproject/amphtml/blob/master/LICENSE) file for more information.
-The following list of files are copied or modified from the AMP by Example project:

-- images/ic_chevron_left_black_24dp_1x.png
-- images/ic_chevron_left_black_24dp_2x.png
-- images/ic_menu_white_1x_web_24dp.png
-- images/ic_menu_white_2x_web_24dp.png